 • Conflicting statements

 You can be arrested in Broward County even if the incident is unclear or you acted in self-defense.
 Once arrested, the case becomes “The State of Florida v.
-You” — not the alleged victim’s decision.
+You” — not a matter of the alleged victim’s wishes.

-🧑⚖️ What Happens After the Arrest in Fort Lauderdale?
+🧑⚖️ What Happens After a Domestic Violence Arrest in Fort Lauderdale?

-Within hours of being booked into the Broward County Jail:
+After being booked into the Broward County Jail, events move quickly:

-• You’ll be held with no bond until First Appearance
+• You will typically be held without bond until First Appearance

 • Impose a No Contact Order

-• Possibly require house arrest or GPS monitoring
+• Order conditions such as house arrest or GPS monitoring

 Even if you live with the alleged victim, you cannot return home unless the court modifies its order.

-Your defense attorney can request a modification the No Contact order, but the Court must approved it.
+Your defense attorney can request a modification of the No Contact Order, but the court must approve it.
+Contact initiated without approval can result in new criminal charges.

-The Broward State Attorney’s Office controls whether the case proceeds
+The Broward State Attorney’s Office decides whether a case proceeds.
+Prosecutors may rely on evidence such as:

 • 911 recordings

-Even if the alleged victim wants the charges dropped, you’ll still need a lawyer to fight them.
+Even if the alleged victim wants the charges dropped, you still need a lawyer to challenge the evidence and protect your rights.

 📍 Arrested for Domestic Violence in Fort Lauderdale?

-A domestic violence arrest in Broward County can affect your job, your reputation, and even child custody.
-Don’t wait until your arraignment to get help.
+A domestic violence arrest in Broward County can affect your employment, reputation, housing, and child custody.
+Waiting until arraignment or hoping the case “goes away” can be costly.

 Q1: Can domestic violence charges be dropped if the alleged victim doesn’t want to press charges in Florida?